Last Updated on

 - What to do: Buy and eat seafood, people watch

-7. Shop at Gwangbok-dong Fashion Street
+7. Shop at Gwangbok-dong Fashion Street in Busan

 Gwangbok-dong is Busan’s fashion capital.
 You’ll find beauty stores and trendy people all over.
 It’s fun and vibrant to people watch, but also great for authentic souvenir shopping.
 If you want to pick up some of the local fashion pieces or beauty products while in Busan this is when you want to be!